lyenliang/MyBlog/source/_posts/javascript-Setting-default-values-for-parameters-of-a-function.md

----
+title: '[javascript] Setting default values for parameters of a function'
-title: Javascript setting default values for parameters of a function
+author: John Doe
-date: 2017-02-07 22:14:45
+date: 2017-02-06 22:51:00
 tags:
 ---
 In javascript, you can call a function with any number of parameters you like.